Pace Center for Civic Engagement

 What is the deadline for RISE applications?

 After your applications are submitted, Pace staff will review them (both for students and partners).
-We have student interview slots scheduled for the week of January 16-20.
+We have student interview slots scheduled for mid-January.
 After we complete those interviews we will begin proposing matches to partners.

-For late-round spring applicants, we will generally be in touch to discuss which positions are still available and work directly with you and the organization to arrange a match.
+For second or third-round spring applicants, we will generally be in touch to discuss which positions are still available and work directly with you and the organization to arrange a match.
 Organizations will then arrange an interview with the candidate before accepting or declining the RISE match.

 Who can apply to the RISE program?

-The majority of RISE projects will be in person for summer 2023, though we may accept some hybrid or fully remote options on a limited basis.
+The majority of RISE projects will be in person or hybrid for summer 2025, though select placements are remote.

 If the internship is remote, our expectation is that the intern will have the similar accommodations as employees of our partner organizations.